 To prevent shorts or loops there shouldn't be any common or nonisolated connections between the DCC circuits and any non DCC systems or circuits.

-Some plug-in transformers have no filter capacitors and may not even have rectifiers.
+Many plug-in transformers have no filter capacitors and some may not even have rectifiers.
 These supplies are not usable without an external rectifier and regulator circuit.

 An excellent source of high quality, regulated DC power supplies is AC power adapters for laptop PCs.
 The best choices are 12 and 15 volt models with a current capacity of 3 amps or greater.